Andara WordPress theme documentation is a thorough documentation that explains how to customize the Andara theme.

 - Color Settings

-In Header Settings, you can set navigation behavior and logo position.
+In Header Settings of the Andara WordPress theme documentation, you can set navigation behavior and logo position.

 - Sticky header: If Enabled, the header will always appear at the top.